 “Sec.
 3023.
+Deputy Mayor for Public Safety and Justice grant-making authority.

+“(a) The Deputy Mayor for Public Safety and Justice (“Deputy Mayor”) shall have grant-making authority for the purpose of providing grants to support the Safe Passage Safe Blocks program, which provides a presence and safe passage for students and families as they travel to and from school.

-Safe Commercial Corridors Program Pilot. “(a) The Deputy Mayor for Public Safety and Justice (“Deputy Mayor”) shall establish a pilot, under which the Deputy Mayor shall have grantmaking authority to issue grants to eligible organizations, as described in subsection (b) of this section, solely for the purpose of creating or augmenting a Safe Commercial Corridors Program, which shall promote public safety and health through evidence-based activities for residents, workers, and visitors within the area served by the organization and the surrounding area (“commercial district”).
+“(b)(1) The Deputy Mayor for Public Safety and Justice (“Deputy Mayor”) shall establish a pilot, under which the Deputy Mayor shall have grantmaking authority to issue grants to eligible organizations, as described in paragraph (2) of this subsection, solely for the purpose of creating or augmenting a Safe Commercial Corridors Program, which shall promote public safety and health through evidence-based activities for residents, workers, and visitors within the area served by the organization and the surrounding area (“commercial district”).

-“(b) To be eligible for a grant under this section, an organization shall:
+“(2) To be eligible for a grant under this subsection, an organization shall:

-“(1) Serve the District’s residents, workers, business owners, property owners, and visitors of a commercial corridor in the Downtown, Shaw, or Adams Morgan neighborhoods; and
+“(A) Serve the District’s residents, workers, business owners, property owners, and visitors of a commercial corridor in the Downtown, Shaw, or Adams Morgan neighborhoods; and

-“(2) Engage in the maintenance of public and commercial spaces in a commercial corridor in the Downtown, Shaw, or Adams Morgan neighborhoods.
+“(B) Engage in the maintenance of public and commercial spaces in a commercial corridor in the Downtown, Shaw, or Adams Morgan neighborhoods.

-“(c) An organization seeking a grant under this section shall submit to the Deputy Mayor a proposed Safe Commercial Corridors Program application, in a form prescribed by the Deputy Mayor, which shall include:
+“(3) An organization seeking a grant under this subsection shall submit to the Deputy Mayor a proposed Safe Commercial Corridors Program application, in a form prescribed by the Deputy Mayor, which shall include:

-“(1) A description of the public safety and health problems faced in the commercial district;
+“(A) A description of the public safety and health problems faced in the commercial district;

-“(2) A Safe Commercial Corridors Program Plan describing how the applicant proposes to spend the grant funds in evidence-based ways to address the public safety and health problems identified in the application and to promote improvements in public safety and health in the commercial district;
+“(B) A Safe Commercial Corridors Program Plan describing how the applicant proposes to spend the grant funds in evidence-based ways to address the public safety and health problems identified in the application and to promote improvements in public safety and health in the commercial district;

-“(3) A Clean Hands certification; and
+“(C) A Clean Hands certification; and

-“(4) Any additional information requested by the Deputy Mayor.
+“(D) Any additional information requested by the Deputy Mayor.

-“(d) A Safe Commercial Corridors Program Plan may include the following activities:
+“(4) A Safe Commercial Corridors Program Plan may include the following activities:

-“(1) Relationship-building with residents, workers, businesses, and regular visitors;
+“(A) Relationship-building with residents, workers, businesses, and regular visitors;

-“(2) Connecting residents, workers, visitors, and businesses with resources available through District government agencies and direct service providers;
+“(B) Connecting residents, workers, visitors, and businesses with resources available through District government agencies and direct service providers;

-“(3) Providing safe passage for individuals who request accompaniment walking to transit or their vehicles;
+“(C) Providing safe passage for individuals who request accompaniment walking to transit or their vehicles;

-“(4) Assisting business owners with improvements to their security and safety systems and protocols;
+“(D) Assisting business owners with improvements to their security and safety systems and protocols;

-“(5) Responding to individuals with substance use disorders and implementing harm-reduction strategies;
+“(E) Responding to individuals with substance use disorders and implementing harm-reduction strategies;

-“(6) Implementing de-escalation techniques;
+“(F) Implementing de-escalation techniques;

-“(7) Deterring crime and public safety violations;
+“(G) Deterring crime and public safety violations;

-“(8) Liaising with residents, workers, businesses, visitors, District public safety and health agencies, direct service providers in the community, and others as appropriate;
+“(H) Liaising with residents, workers, businesses, visitors, District public safety and health agencies, direct service providers in the community, and others as appropriate;

-“(9) Providing culturally competent services and programming; and
+“(I) Providing culturally competent services and programming; and

-“(10) Implementing other innovative strategies to promote public safety.
+“(J) Implementing other innovative strategies to promote public safety.

-“(e) Organizations receiving funds pursuant to this section shall endeavor to coordinate with other organizations receiving funds pursuant to this section and to share results and lessons learned from implementation of a Safe Commercial Corridors Program and other public safety efforts implemented by the organization.
+“(5) Organizations receiving funds pursuant to this subsection shall endeavor to coordinate with other organizations receiving funds pursuant to this subsection and to share results and lessons learned from implementation of a Safe Commercial Corridors Program and other public safety efforts implemented by the organization.

-“(f) A grant awarded pursuant to this section may be used to pay for the costs of:
+“(6) A grant awarded pursuant to this subsection may be used to pay for the costs of:

-“(1) Salary and fringe benefits for staff;
+“(A) Salary and fringe benefits for staff;

-“(2) Equipment, training, training materials, uniforms, first aid and other medical materials and equipment, and other materials and equipment for purposes of implementing the Safe Commercial Corridors Program; and
+“(B) Equipment, training, training materials, uniforms, first aid and other medical materials and equipment, and other materials and equipment for purposes of implementing the Safe Commercial Corridors Program; and

-“(3) Other costs that support improved public safety and health pursuant to the Safe Commercial Corridors Program Plan.
+“(C) Other costs that support improved public safety and health pursuant to the Safe Commercial Corridors Program Plan.

-“(g) An organization receiving a grant pursuant to this section shall submit a report to the Deputy Mayor by the end of each fiscal year in which funds are received containing the following:
+“(7) An organization receiving a grant pursuant to this subsection shall submit a report to the Deputy Mayor by the end of each fiscal year in which funds are received containing the following: